Data-driven model order reduction for wave propagation in materials with damage and nonlinearities: Abstract

 \section{Abstract}

-In this work, we consider wave propagation in materials characterized by nonlinear properties or damage.
+In this work, we consider wave propagation in materials with damage and nonlinearities.
 To accelerate the simulations of the resulting high-dimensional problems, we apply model order reduction methods.
-Depending on the knowledge of the underlying equations and the availability of their discrete operators, intrusive methods (here projection-based approaches based on proper orthogonal decomposition (POD)) or non-instrusive methods (here data-driven approaches including dynamic mode decomposition (DMD) and operator inference (OpInf)) can be used.
-We recall the theoretical foundations of the methods and apply them to the problem of wave propagation.
+Depending on the knowledge of the underlying equations and the availability of their discrete operators, intrusive methods (here projection-based approaches based on proper orthogonal decomposition (POD)) or non-instrusive methods (here data-driven approaches including several variants of dynamic mode decomposition (DMD) and operator inference (OpInf)) can be used.
+We have transfered the existing reduction approaches to the second order mechanical systems.
 In three different numerical examples, we evaluate the performance of the reduction techniques.